For free and confidential legal advice about this topic, please contact us here.

 Take steps to stay safe online.
 There are steps you can take to stay safe online and to stop people contacting or bullying you, for example by blocking or unfriending people who upset you and keeping your privacy settings private.
 We recommend you take a look at some of the following resources to make sure you’ve done everything you can to protect yourself from online abuse of any kind.

 Talk to someone.
 Getting someone’s support can make you feel better, and they can start helping you fix the problem.
 You can talk to a friend, your parents, or other trusted adult.

 If you would rather talk to a trained counsellor, you can call one of the services listed below for free and private counselling support.

 There are things you can do to help stop the bullying and to support the people involved.
-For more information see the Australian Human Rights Commission’s webpage: What you can do to stop bullies – Be a supportive bystander, or visit one of the websites below.
+For more information see the Australian Human Rights Commission’s webpage on What you can do to stop bullies – Be a supportive bystander or contact one of the support services above.